Timmoth/Fortitude/README.md

 ## Live Server

-When you start the Fortitude Server a Blazor front end that can be used to monitor all traffic will be accesible at:
+When you start the Fortitude Server a Blazor front end that can be used to monitor all traffic will be accesible, for example at:
 `http://localhost:5185/fortitude`

 <p align="center">